National Center for Healthcare Leadership|

 The combination of these activities will help ensure that students can attain and are adequately prepared for positions that lead to future leadership roles in the field.

-For additional information and to find out how to join the National Council on Administrative Fellowships, contact Lindsey Tucker at email@example.com or 312-563-6629.
+For additional information about the National Council on Administrative Fellowships, please contact email@example.com.